Kodiak Crab Boat Injuries

 Alaska Jones Act Lawyers For Kodiak Crab Boat Injury Accidents

-Stacey & Jacobsen, LLP is one of the most experienced maritime personal injury law firms in the Country.
+Stacey & Jacobsen, PLLC is one of the most experienced maritime personal injury law firms in the Country.
 They have been representing Alaska crab fishermen for nearly 25 years, and have a remarkable history of getting their clients full and complete compensation for their injuries.
-Stacey & Jacobsen, LLP have not handled just a few crab boat cases, they have represented hundreds of crab fishermen.
+Stacey & Jacobsen, PLLC have not handled just a few crab boat cases, they have represented hundreds of crab fishermen.
 They understand work aboard a crab boat, they know how accidents happen aboard crab boats, and they know how those accidents could have been prevented.
 They understand you, your injuries, and how those injuries will impact your ability to earn a living in the future.

-There aren’t many types of accidents aboard crab boats that Stacey & Jacobsen, LLP have not previously seen.
+There aren’t many types of accidents aboard crab boats that Stacey & Jacobsen, PLLC have not previously seen.
 They have handled cases involving crab blocks, king coilers, line bins, bait choppers, pot launchers, stacking and tying down gear, excessive hours of work, improperly trained crew, under-manning, picking booms, cranes, heavy weather, winches, sorting tables, pushing pots, defective hooks and picking hooks, defective bridles and lines, icing, slips and falls, negligent maintenance and design, improper stability, engine rooms, crab boat stairs and ladders, and more.